lnd4812/mod-14-tech-blog-challenge/README.md

 ## Description

 This program requires the development of a blogging site for technology and users of such.
-The Homepage features all posts that have been created and saved on the site, with the ability to create, edit, delete or comment on a post from the site's dashboard being restricted only to those logged into the site.
-A user may create a new account through a separate link and once that account has been created, the user is brought to the dashboard page.
-Once logged out, that user may subsequently access the dashboard by logging in with the saved username and password.
+Various requirements for functionality and results are provided in the User Story for Module 14 and, once criteria have been met, the site is deployed to the internet via heroku.

-Output is based on the acceptance criteria outlined in the Module 14 Assignment Overview [Module-13-assignment](https://courses.bootcampspot.com/courses/1181/assignments/23366?module_item_id=465235).
+Output is based on the acceptance criteria outlined in the Module 14 Assignment Overview [Module-14-assignment](https://courses.bootcampspot.com/courses/1181/assignments/23366?module_item_id=465235).

 An animated example of the expected layout of the blog is included in the Challenge outline.